 The Gospel of Mark is an inductive study of the second gospel in its first century setting.
 Special attention is given to the inductive method of study with its values for the student.
+Prerequisite: Any MT-WV course

 MT-BI 206 Gospel of Luke (3)